srnunez/guide-to-git-fork1/docs/basics/clone.md

 Resolving deltas: 100% (18/18), done.
 ```

-This should create a new folder inside your current one named after the repository that was cloned.
+After running `git clone`, there should be a new folder inside your current one named after the repository that was cloned.
 The latest version of all of the files in the remote repository should show up here!

 ### Alternative uses of the URL
 In some IDEs, you may be able to clone using a built-in view or function.
 For more information on this, check out our page on [Git in IDEs](https://sophia-nunez.github.io/guide-to-git/docs/basics/)!